 Strategic risk is assessed in the Company's corporate risk register and is managed through a number of controls.
-The Company's ORSA stress testing process includes a strategic risk component through the inclusion of a reverse stress test which assesses the impact of premium growth.
+The Company's ORSA stress testing process includes a strategic risk component through the inclusion of loss ratio reverse stress tests.